 For more info, visit the Brimbank City Council website.

-A: No, the off-leash zone is unfenced and borders a road.
+A: No, the off-leash zone is unfenced and borders The Crossway road.

 A: Yes, public toilets are available in the main reserve precinct across the road.

-A: Water taps are available in the reserve, but not directly in the off-leash square.
+A: Water taps are available in the reserve, but they’re across the road in the main precinct rather than inside the off-leash zone.